jeremy-rifkin/cpptrace/signal-safe-tracing.md

 sufficient for resolving outside of the currently running process, unless there is no position-independent code or shared-library code.

-To resolve outside the current process `minimal_object_frame` information is needed.
+To resolve outside the current process `safe_object_frame` information is needed.
 This contains the path to the object where the address is located as well as the address before address randomization.

 # Strategy